faultylee/ngip/REVIEW.md

 Based on my calculation, up until today, I've spent about 150 hours on building **ngip** from scratch.
 If I'm tasked to build a similar project again, I expect to take between 75 and 100 hours to reach the current state.
 Possibly shorter after a few iterations.

+## Learning Points
+I've learnt a few concept which differ from my usual on-prem design
+- To cater for scalability, most components are dynamically created, which lacks visibility, provisioning tools help greatly in this
+- Permission can be applied to individual component or service instead of configured into application, which ease configuration and security management, though the application have to understand this.
+I still find lack of support in this area where frameworks or libraries insist on having the credential configured in code
+- Passing configurations is tricky across provisioning boundary, i.e. from infrastucture to application
+- Proper planning of credential segregation is very important to avoid accidental exposure

 ## Conclusion
 The key take away from this project is that hands on play big role in terms of learning new technology.
 Secondly is the need to understand the paradigm shift from going to cloud.
 With the increasing pace of technology progression, we need to work smarter and not harder to keep up, such as using DevOps to increase quality and efficiency of delivery.

 ## Appendix